Golden: Expect Texas' Beard decision to come later, not sooner - NewsBreak

 For whatever reason, the narrative has changed.
 Only Beard and his accuser know what happened in that house because they were the principals involved.
 The prosecution can still move forward with the case if it sees fit, depending on photos that might illustrate what happened.

-More: Statesman Qu0026A: Former Texas star Nneka Enemkpali on coaching at USC, facing her old team
+More: Statesman Q&A: Former Texas star Nneka Enemkpali on coaching at USC, facing her old team

 So Beard could return to the court.
 The state could drop the charges, clearing the way for the university to lift his suspension and get him back to coaching.
 That is, if the school is still interested in having him back.